-Fourth of July Creek Trail to Icicle Ridge is a 10 mile moderately trafficked out and back trail located near Leavenworth, WA that features a waterfall and is rated as difficult.
+Fourth of July Creek Trail to Icicle Ridge is a 10 mile moderately trafficked out and back trail located near Leavenworth, Washington that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible from April until September.
 Dogs are also able to use this trail.

 From milepost 99 on US 2, on the western edge of Leavenworth, follow the paved Icicle Creek Road (Forest Road 76) for 9.4 miles to the trailhead, located on your right (elev.
 2300 ft).

 My dog and I went last Wed, it was a hot August day.
 I was planning on all the way up but it got really hot and doggy and I were dying :( We made it up to the very first part of the meadow area, the views were amazing! :) The BEST part of the trail was the switchbacks over the waterfall, my pup could get in there and lay down and drink and I splash myself to cool down.
 The worst part was the giant bee hive in the middle of the trail toward the top, I saw it before hand so just ran as fast as I could and jumped with dog doing the same.
 Although the bees were swarming we got over it twice with no stings! :) Also there were signs about seeing rattlers on the trail and in some spots the trail was so thick I could barely see my feet or the sides of the trail, so if there was a snake I would have been in trouble.
 That creeped me out but just ran through those parts as fast as possible!
 All and all it was an AMAZING day and we did not see 1 other person which is what we enjoy the most and I captured some great pics! :) Happy Trails to you all!

 Fantastic hike.
 Nothing technical, but enough climb and narrow passages to keep you on your toes.
 Also had two minor creek crossings.
 Amazing views from the top.